k4black/k4black/README.md

 # Hi, I'm Kostya 👋

-- 👨‍💼 Data Science at gorky.ai (R&D department)
+- 💼 Data Science at gorky.ai (R&D department)
+- 👨‍🏫 Lecturer and Python Course manager at the Yandex School of Data Analysis
 - 📄 **'Data Science' Master degree student** at the Higher School of Economics, Russia
 - 💻 Interested in Machine Learning (especially NLP and Speech Processing), backend development, DL-models Inference, Project Management
 - 🗺️ Located at Nizhny Novgorod, Russia